dhansel/Altair8800-IOBus/09-spi-i2c/README.md

 SPI communication happens one byte at a time.
 Data is always sent and received at the same time.
 A transfer is initiated by writing a data byte to the SPI data register.
 The Altair stops until the byte transfer is finished.
 The received byte can then be read by reading the SPI data register.

-The card offers two SPI connectors.
-Both are controlled by the same register.
-Use the CS signals (bits 6+7 of the control register) to select which connected device should be addressed

 The SPI protocol offers a number of configuration options which can be set by writing to the SPI control register.
 The control register bits have the following function: